-Military Resale Unites to Support Service Members During COVID-19 Pandemic
+Military resale unites to support service members during COVID-19 pandemic

 CGX is fully engaged with taking care of Coast Guard members.

 “CGX associates are working around the clock to keep stores open and sanitized, maintain stocks, and make stores available and safe for authorized patrons,” said CAPT Bruce C. Brown, Commanding Officer of the USCG Community Services Command.
 “These services are absolutely mission essential given CGX stores’ proximity to many Coast Guard installations with 24/7 Command Centers, ready air crews, duty boat crews, Coast Guard cutters, and, of course, Coast Guard families.
-CGX products and services are absolutely vital in locations with Coast Guard Family Housing such as Kodiak, Alaska; Astoria, Ore.; Staten Island, N. Y. and Puerto Rico.
+CGX products and services are absolutely vital in locations with Coast Guard Family Housing such as Kodiak, AK, Astoria, OR, Staten Island, NY and Puerto Rico.

 CGX is: